Connecting via Reverse SSH Tunnel

 Getting Started

 The Reverse SSH Tunnel is used securely connect local data sources without opening ports, while encrypting data in-transit.
+By default, this option supports multiple concurrent integration syncs.

 Setup